01011011/aks-argocd-helm-appset/README.md

 ## ℹ️ Notes

+- Do not store secrets, subscription IDs, or sensitive values in code or version control.
+Use secret management tools and inject values securely.
 - Any changes you make to your Helm chart or app files and push to GitHub will be picked up by ArgoCD and deployed automatically (if auto-sync is enabled).
 - You do **not** need to run any `helm` commands yourself—ArgoCD handles the deployment using the files in your repo.
 - The sample app now uses explicit mapping from ConfigMap keys to uppercase environment variables in the pod for robust and predictable configuration injection.